zebralove79/fsd_p4g/README.md

  - **cancel_match**
     - Path: 'match/{urlsafe_match_key}/cancel_match'
-    - Method: POST
+    - Method: DELETE
     - Parameters: urlsafe_match_key, user_name
     - Returns: StringMessage -- a confirmation of the match deletion
-    - Raises: ForbiddenException -- raised if a player tries to delete another player's match
+    - Raises: ForbiddenException -- raised if a player tries to delete another player's match or if the match does not exist
     - Description: Deletes a match.
         This function allows players to cancel their own (and only their own) matches.
 Cancelled matches are deleted and cannot be recovered.